 If you are an Aboriginal or Torres Strait Islander, you can get free:

 However, if you need specialist care we will work out how much you need to pay.

 Are there waiting lists?

-There are no waiting lists for Aboriginal or Torres Strait Islander patients.
-We will offer you an appointment as soon as possible.
+There are no waiting lists for Aboriginal or Torres Strait Islander patients for general dental care and denture care.